 The Ouse Valley Way is a 150-mile route following the River Great Ouse from its source in Syresham, Northamptonshire to the Wash near King's Lynn.

 A 26 mile section of the Ouse Valley Way runs through Huntingdonshire, winding its way from St Neots to Earith.
+This is maintained by Cambridgeshire County Council, who is responsible for public rights of way in Cambridgeshire.

 Most of the paths along the Ouse Valley Way are unsurfaced so may not be suitable for those with mobility issues.
 For those with limited mobility, some stiles have been replaced by kissing gates.
 However, there are hard surfaced paths suitable for wheelchair users at the Riverside Park in St Neots, Paxton Pits Nature Reserve in Little Paxton, Castle Park in Huntingdon and the Thicket in St Ives.